 Huawei Nova 3i Review – Battery, connectivity, and Audio

 The 3340mAh battery can easily last for a day (or more) with moderate to heavy usage.
-As mentioned before, the charging port is regular Micro USB Type-A and fast charging isn’t supported.
+As mentioned before, the charging port is regular Micro USB and fast charging isn’t supported.

 The audio via mono speaker isn’t very loud.
 Audio via headphones is fine.
 GPS navigation worked fine for us.
 Call quality was excellent in our area.